 Way_nodes is the table that gives you the position of a node into the sequence composing a way.

-If we want to efficiently manipulate such geographical data, Postgis is the perfect tool.
+If we want to efficiently manipulate all that geographical data, Postgis is the perfect tool.
 This an extension of Postgresql whith many powerful functions to perform geographical joins, compute distances...
-If you're not familiar with it you can have a look at this section.
+If you're not familiar check out this guide on how to work with coordinates in Postgis.

 Once you have you have set your connection to your Postgres Database and installed Postgis you're ready to start playing with OSM data.